hldohaga/upfnabp/litlead.md

 ## Study Setting and Design

-This is a secondary data analysis of data from the National Dietary and Nutritional Survey (NDNS @universityofcambridge2022).
 This analysis intends to analyse the association between sodium intake, UPF intake and BP.
+This is a secondary data analysis of national cross sectional data from the National Dietary and Nutritional Survey (NDNS @universityofcambridge2022).

 The NDNS was commissioned in collaboration between government departments responsible for health and for food production.
 Academic partners delivered reports on diet and nutrition across the United Kingdom.